Ryfoo/DocCenter/README.md

 **Project Interface Status:**
 The interface is almost ready to be shipped, including the following fully implemented features:

--Login / Signup
+- Login / Signup
--Home
+- Home
--Settings
+- Settings
--Notifications
+- Notifications
--About Us
+- About Us
--Contact
+- Contact
--Light / Dark Theme
+- Light / Dark Theme

 **Upcoming Tasks:**
--The following functionalities still need to be implemented soon:
+- The following functionalities still need to be implemented soon:
--Search Bar functionality
+- Search Bar functionality
--Profile and saved posts
+- Profile and saved posts
--Password change and general settings functionality
+- Password change and general settings functionality

 **Pending / Untouched Areas:**
--The following components are yet to be developed:
+- The following components are yet to be developed:
--Backend
+- Backend
--API
+- API
--Models & Database
+- Models & Database

 **Important Notes (Please Read!)**